stackitcloud/stackit-cli/docs/stackit_ske_kubeconfig_create.md

 ```
       --disable-writing     Disable the writing of kubeconfig.
 Set the output format to json or yaml using the --output-format flag to display the kubeconfig.
   -e, --expiration string   Expiration time for the kubeconfig in seconds(s), minutes(m), hours(h), days(d) or months(M).
 Example: 30d.
 By default, expiration time is 1h
       --filepath string     Path to create the kubeconfig file.
-By default, the kubeconfig is created as 'config' in the .kube folder, in the user's home directory.
+Will fall back to KUBECONFIG env variable if not set.
+In case both aren't set, the kubeconfig is created as file named 'config' in the .kube folder in the user's home directory.
   -h, --help                Help for "stackit ske kubeconfig create"
   -l, --login               Create a login kubeconfig that obtains valid credentials via the STACKIT CLI.
 This flag is mutually exclusive with the expiration flag.
       --overwrite           Overwrite the kubeconfig file.